hirespace/token-gen/README.md

 # License
-Made by Hire Space (hirespace.com) and distributed using a ISC license.
+Made with :heart: by Hire Space ([hirespace.com](https://www.hirespace.com)) and distributed using a ISC license.